NickoMenty/bragons/docs/02-bragonContract.md

-# BragonNft Contract
+# Bragon Nft Contract

-## Overview
+## :scroll:Overview

 The `DragonNft` contract is a Solidity smart contract that implements an ERC721-compatible non-fungible token (NFT) standard with URI storage.
 This contract allows users to mint dragon-themed NFTs, and it includes functionalities such as minting, airdropping, and claiming yield and gas rewards using the `IBlast` interface.

-## Contract Structure

-### Contract Inheritance

-The `DragonNft` contract inherits from both the `ERC721URIStorage` and `Ownable` contracts, providing ERC721 token functionality and ownership control over the contract.
+## :b:Blast technology usage

 ### Enums

 #### `YieldMode`

+We can switch between different modes our contract will generate $.
+Damn, we can leave all ETH from mint and just farm 4% ROI :money_mouth:. **Blast** is a blast!

 - **AUTOMATIC:** Automatic yield mode.
 - **VOID:** Void yield mode.